This article was last updated in December 2021.

 Are you planning to expand your business into the Chinese market?
-You’re going to need a strategy that largely revolves around WeChat marketing.
+You’re going to need a strategy that largely revolves around WeChat marketing, focused on WeChat users.

 Originally launched by Tencent in January 2011 in China as a messaging app called Weixin, WeChat has grown by leaps and bounds.
 It went on to become an integral part of people’s lives helping them connect with friends and family through text messages, voice, and video calls.